 Public Policy: Hone OUR’s policy agenda and work with experts to craft model policies that improve job quality and stability in the service industry.

 The ideal candidate would bring campaigning, coalition and legal experience to OUR, including expertise in policy and legislative campaigns.
-Though not required to have a law degree, we prefer candidates who are attorneys with litigation, enforcement and/or public policy expertise.

 OUR is a national organization building an industry voice of people working for the country’s largest retail corporations.
 Through scaled leadership development and base-building, OUR’s growing network is challenging major corporations and policymakers to provide family‐sustaining jobs for all working people.
 We leverage technology — social media and our digital platform, WorkIt — and bring the retail workforce into a shared community of support and advocacy.
 Learn more about OUR’s core programs here: OUR Walmart and Rise Up Retail.

 Collaborate with OUR’s senior leadership and field teams to advance winning campaigns that promote economic stability as well as racial and gender justice for the low wage service workforce.
 Implement a strategic plan to advance our policy agenda that achieve these goals nationally and in key states and municipalities.

 In collaboration with OUR’s Political Director, support collaboration with allied advocacy organizations and coalitions engaged in public policy issues that impact the retail workforce on the federal, state and local level.
 Work with these same constituencies to map relevant power dynamics and develop a strategy to win policy changes.